cpoelle/ws-folder-structure/README.md

-# WIP - Website folder
+# WIP - SCSS folder structure

-Folder structure for a website project.
+Folder structure for a scss project.